Elements of Double-Entry Book-Keeping: A Complete Guide

 1. What is Double-Entry Book-Keeping?

-- Definition – Every financial transaction affects at least two accounts in opposite directions (one debit, one credit).
-The total debits must always equal total credits.
+Definition: Every financial transaction affects at least two accounts in opposite directions (one debit, one credit).
+Total debits must always equal total credits.

-- Origin – Developed by Luca Pacioli (1494); still the backbone of modern accounting.
+Origin: Developed by Luca Pacioli in 1494; it remains the backbone of modern accounting.

 2. The Accounting Equation – Core of Double-Entry